 Graduates of the program are eligible to take the national certification examination to become a Certified Occupational Therapy Assistant.
 Note: A felony conviction may prevent an individual from being able to sit for the exam.

-The total number of graduates from MCC’s OTA program during the 4-year period of 2014-2017 was 80, with an overall graduation rate of 89%.
+The total number of graduates from MCC’s OTA program during the 5-year period of 2014-2018 was 93, with an overall graduation rate of 89%.

 |Graduation Year||Students Entering/

-Program results from the National Board for Certification in Occupational Therapy (NCBOT) can be found online at https://secure.nbcot.org/data/schoolstats.aspx
+Program results from the National Board for Certification in Occupational Therapy (NCBOT) can be found online.

 Find out about a career in Occupational Therapy.